viplix3/Tensorflow-Ubuntu/README.md

  Installs the gpu version of tensorflow using python package manager along with all the dependencies.

 ## NOTE: THIS SCRIPT WORKS AS OF 4th December, 2018.
-Dependencies may change, making the script break and unable to do the intended task in the future.
+Dependencies may change, which may break the script making it unable to do the intended task in the future.

 ### How to run the scripts?